MilVas/Final_Project_Academy_Awards/README.md

 ## [Dataset]

-Oscar and Golden Globes data was obtained from Kaggle, and awards, numbers of projects and other information were obtained from Wikipedia and IMDB.
+Oscar and Golden Globes data was obtained from Kaggle, and awards, numbers of projects and other information was obtained from Wikipedia and IMDB.

 The final dataset contains 51 categories: